NiccoloCavagnero/PEM/README.md

 ## Training

 1. Before starting the training, you have to download the pretrained models for the backbone.
 The following commands will download the pretrained weights for STDC1 and STDC2 backbones (read more about [here](https://github.com/MichaelFan01/STDC-Seg)).
-For ResNet50, the pretrained weights are automatically download from the detectron2 repository.
+For ResNet50, the pretrained weights are automatically downloaded from detectron2 repository.

     ```bash
     mkdir pretrained_models